 8. Include information and pictures in car sales

 To sell your car as quickly as possible, make sure you include as much information as possible in your sale description.
 Write the full vehicle specifications, alterations or services you have had done to it, and any other inclusions.
 With that, you also need to include multiple pictures of the car inside and out.
-Anything less with invoke suspicion about the car and make it seem like you have something to hide.
+Anything less will invoke suspicion about the car and make it seem like you have something to hide.
 For more tips on selling your car, check out How to Sell Your Car in New Zealand.

 9. Don’t bump questions

-If you are not getting your questioned answered, don’t bump your post by adding comments to your post.
+If you are not getting your question answered, don’t bump your post by adding comments to your post.
 Instead, think about why no one is answering your question.
 Has it already been answered before?
 Is it something you can Google?
 Or are you not being clear or specific enough?
 Try reformulating your questions and post again.

 10. Speak English

 When using these backpacking Facebook Groups, speak English.
 If you want to use another language, then write your post in English first then in another language below.
-If you can’t do that, then there are plenty of schools you could go to to Studying English in New Zealand.
+If you can’t do that, then there are plenty of schools you could go to Studying English in New Zealand.

 11. Use the price field